mficzel/Neos.Fusion.Form.Runtime/README.md

 ## !!!
 This is experimental and may turn out to be a totally stupid idea!!!

+## Pain points i try to adress with this

+- ist was hard to get access to node-data in finishers
+  - email address
+  - redirect targets ...
+- it was hard to configure parts of the form from node-data
+  - disable steps
+  - disable forms
+- it was tedious to render custom markup for
+  - grids
+  - fieldTypes
+  - content between fields
+- forms was very hard to extend
+  - You had to deal with settings.yaml, form.yaml and Fluid

+## Poasible new pain points

+- validation is defined seperately from rendering

 ## Define a form with validation and finishing actions entirely in fusion:

 ```